Jdemig/notes/scalis/scalis-time-tracker.md

 TODO:
 - Reject Quan Pham
-- Message in channel to get everyone to do Cern background check
 - Look into setting up Dependabot like Andrei suggested
 - Disconnect zoom modal doesn’t disappear
 - Look into why email unsubscriptions are not working